Best Marshall speakers 2025: Powerful party and pocket speakers from the guitar-amp giant

 Do you need a smart Marshall speaker?

-If smart functionality appeals, opt for a Marshall with Amazon Alexa or Google Assistant built in (admittedly the choice is currently quite limited) enabling you to control your music using your voice, as well as ask your speaker for things like news headlines, the weather and upcoming appointments.
+If smart functionality appeals, you can opt for a Marshall with Amazon Alexa or Google Assistant built in (admittedly the choice is currently quite limited).
+This would enable you to control your music using your voice, as well as ask your speaker for things such as news headlines, the weather and upcoming appointments.
+Whether you need one is another thing entirely.
+If all you want is a belter of a speaker for music, then the answer’s a fairly comfortable ‘no’, but if hands-freeing in the kitchen is a must then ‘yes’ may be the answer for you.

 How we test

-When testing a Marshall speaker - or any Bluetooth speaker for that matter - there are several steps we'll always take to ensure it makes the cut for one of our guides.
-We're music lovers first and foremost here at Louder, so we've got loads of experience playing music through a variety of different systems, leaving us in an excellent position to be the judge of truly great sound.
+When testing a Marshall speaker - or any Bluetooth speaker for that matter - there are several steps that myself and the wider Louder team always take to ensure it makes the cut for one of our guides.
+We're all music lovers first and foremost here at Louder, so we've got loads of experience playing music through a variety of different systems, leaving us in an excellent position to be the judge of truly great sound.

 Of course, the first port of call is to test the sound of the speaker itself.
 To do that, we'll run a series of our favourite reference tunes through it to see how it reacts.
 These are songs we know incredibly well, professionally mixed and mastered for the best sound quality possible.
 Whether it's pumping bass from a hip-hop track or jangly guitars from an indie anthem, these mixes will be personal to the reviewer and used to test a multitude of sound systems.